william-redman/rvdss-forecast/model-output/README.md

 ## Policy on late or updated submissions

-In order to ensure that forecasting is done in real-time, all forecasts are required to be submitted to this repository by 11PM ET on Thursdays each week.
+In order to ensure that forecasting is done in real-time, all forecasts are required to be submitted to this repository by 11PM America/Toronto on Saturdays each week.
 We do not accept late forecasts.

 ## Evaluation criteria
 Forecasts will be evaluated using `Weighted Interval Score (WIS)`, `Absolute Error (AE)` and `Mean Squared Error (MSE)`.
 The CMU [Delphi group's Forecast Evaluation Dashboard](https://delphi.cmu.edu/forecast-eval/) and the COVID-19 Forecast Hub periodic [Forecast Evaluation Reports](https://covid19forecasthub.org/eval-reports/) provide examples of evaluations using these criteria.